Roofing and Siding

 - Lower the materials to the ground.
 Do not drop or throw them.

 - Place all waste and contaminated items in leak-tight bags, drums or wrap in 6-mil polyethylene sheeting.

 - Wash off the tools you used.

 - Discard any coveralls or clothing that was worn during the work.

 - Disposal of the waste - Check with your local waste hauler to see if they will dispose of the material.
 If they do not accept the asbestos waste, you will have to transport it to an approved landfill yourself.
-A list of landfills that accept asbestos in Minnesota can be obtained from the Minnesota Pollution Control Agency.
+A list of landfills accepting asbestos (PDF) in Minnesota can be obtained from the Minnesota Pollution Control Agency.

 Go to > top